USGA Museum: Museum exhibits

 The USGA Museum showcases the nation's largest and most significant collection of golf artifacts and documents.
 The interactive multimedia exhibits tell the story of the game's development in the United States, highlighting the greatest moments in the game's history, with a particular focus on USGA champions and championships.

-The Spirit of Championship Golf

-A six-minute introductory film – The Spirit of Championship Golf – brings visitors into the world of USGA championships, exploring the physical, mental, and emotional skills required to excel at the game's highest level.
-The program comprises interviews with USGA national champions, including some of the game's most popular players such as Hale Irwin, Peter Jacobsen, Nancy Lopez, Arnold Palmer, and Annika Sörenstam.

 The Hall of Champions

-The Hall of Champions, the signature architectural space in the Arnold Palmer Center for Golf History, celebrates every USGA champion and championship to date.
 The oval rotunda, illuminated by a clerestory, houses all 13 USGA national championship trophies, while the names of every USGA champion, such as eight-time winners Bobby Jones and Tiger Woods, are inscribed on bronze panels that encircle the room.

 Permanent Galleries

 The Permanent Galleries in the USGA Museum tell the story of golf in America, from the late 19th century to the present.
 Each gallery focuses on an era and iconic moment – champions and events in the game's history that are pivotal for understanding the growth, evolution, and significance of the game in U.S. history.
 Special rooms are dedicated to Bobby Jones, Ben Hogan, and Arnold Palmer.